-Updated Wednesday, October 9, 2019
+Updated Wednesday, November 9, 2022

-GAIN NE voucher recipients do not receive direct financial awards.
-The GAIN nuclear energy vouchers provide access to national laboratory capabilities at no cost to the voucher recipients.
-All awardees are responsible for a minimum 20 percent cost share, which could be an in-kind contribution.
-Further information on the GAIN nuclear energy voucher program as well as current and all past awards may be found here.
-The U.S. Department of Energy Office of Nuclear Energy (DOE-NE) established GAIN to provide the nuclear community with the technical, regulatory and financial support necessary to move innovative nuclear energy technologies toward commercialization while ensuring the continued safe, reliable and economic operation of the existing nuclear fleet.
+Analysis and evaluation of, and for, advanced reactor concepts and associated designs, including development of R&D based licensing technical requirements or regulatory strategiesStructural material and component development, testing and qualificationAdvanced nuclear fuel development, fabrication and testing (includes fuel materials and cladding)Development, testing, and qualification of instrumentation, controls, and sensor technologies that are hardened for harsh environments and secured against cyber intrusionModeling and simulation, high-performance computing, codes and methodsTechnical assistance from subject matter experts and/or data/information to support technology development and/or confirm key technical or licensing issuesFurther information on the GAIN nuclear energy voucher program as well as current and all past awards may be found here.
+The U.S. Department of Energy Office of Nuclear Energy (DOE-NE) established GAIN to provide the nuclear community with the technical, regulatory, and financial support necessary to move innovative nuclear energy technologies toward commercialization while ensuring the continued safe, reliable, and economic operation of the existing nuclear fleet.
 Through GAIN, DOE is making its state-of-the-art and continuously improving RD&D infrastructure available to stakeholders to achieve faster and cost-effective development of innovative nuclear energy technologies toward commercial readiness.
 PRINTABLE ANNOUNCEMENTRecognizing Military Veterans Across Utilities: How a Military Background Prepared Rachel Taow to Bring Toughness, Diversity to the Nuclear Field - [an Energy Central Power Perspectives™ Interview] | Energy Central

 To view previous posts visit: What's New In GAIN Archive